- Barre chords

 3. Chord charts further up on the guitar neck

 Yes, you can form chords all over the guitar neck, and there is a "special" way to indicate chord diagrams showing chords further up the neck.
-So by this, we mean chords which are not right at the end of the guitar neck (not by the nut).
+So by this, we mean chords that are not right at the end of the guitar neck (not by the nut).
 These chords will be indicated by added fret numberings.

 There are actually several ways chord charts tend to display such chords, here are 2 examples of the C minor barre chord, showing the most commonly observed methods for displaying guitar chords up the neck: